AI & Data Series · 🔥 High Demand · Standalone or Add-On

 2. Tokenisation in practice: how text becomes tokens, why token counts matter for cost and context limits, and how to measure them with tiktoken

-3. Context windows: what they are, how they constrain system design, and current limits across models (GPT-4o, Claude 3.5, Gemini 1.5 Pro)
+3. Context windows: what they are, how they constrain system design, and current limits across GPT-4o, Claude 3.5, and Gemini 1.5 Pro

 4. Temperature, top-p, and sampling parameters: what they control and how to set them for different use cases